NCAR/ncar-python-tutorial/README.rst

   conda env create -f environments/env-matlab.yml

-(This requires building the Matlab Python API; scripts are hardwired to use a build by @matt-long.)
+(This requires building the Matlab Python API; see scripts/build-matlab-api.
+Scripts are setup to use API's in ~/matlab-python or ~mclong/matlab-python)

 Once you've created the above environments, you will need to run the ``post_build`` script in order to build JupyterLab extensions.